 The typical cost of staying at a nursing home ranges from $1,200 to $1,400 a month.
 In comparison, employing a domestic helper would cost around $600 a month.
 This does not include additional costs for your helper’s living expenses or payment if your helper decides to work on her rest days for extra income.

 Hiring a domestic helper would appear to be cheaper.
 However, if you take into account some of the hidden costs and fees payable, it may not be the best option considering that the domestic helper’s role attention will be split between household chores and caregiving for your loved one.

 There are subsidies available for courses which you can let your domestic helpers sign up for to learn how to take care of older family members with different needs.
 For example, the Agency for Integrated Care (AIC) offers a basic eldercare course that domestic helpers can sign up for.

 If you currently have a domestic helper and want to equip her with more specialised skills to care for older family members, you will need to take the cost of these courses into account.

 Get Respite Care Services From Just $21/hr*

 Fill up this form to find out more about our respite care services with our Care Advisory team.

 Availability of Subsidies

 While staying at a nursing home might seem expensive, there are subsidies available to offset these costs by as much as 80 per cent.
-You are eligible for Ministry of Health (MOH) subsidies if your senior is admitted in a care facility from an MOH-funded service provider.
+You are eligible for Ministry of Health (MOH) subsidies if your senior is admitted to a care facility from a MOH-funded service provider.

 These care facilities can include residential nursing facilities or centre-based services like at a senior care centre.